Leah Gottfried

-Leah Gottfried (born 1991) is an American Orthodox Jewish actress and filmmaker, best known for creating and starring in the web series Soon By You.
+Leah Gottfried (born April 1991) is an American actress and filmmaker, best known for creating and starring in the web series Soon By You.
 In 2017, she was featured in The Jewish Week's "36 Under 36", an annual list of influential Jews under age 36.

 Early life

 Gottfried was born in 1991 in Monsey, New York, to a Haredi Orthodox Jewish family.
 After her parents divorced when she was five, she and her mother, Esther Litchfield-Fink, moved to Flatbush and transitioned to Modern Orthodox Judaism.
 Gottfried became interested in acting at age eight, and at 11 she began directing friends in recreations of her favorite TV episodes using her mother's camcorder.
 She attended local Orthodox schools, where she was discouraged by teachers from pursuing an acting career.
 Despite this, her mother was supportive and helped her audition for commercials, although she often ended up dropping out because shooting schedules conflicted with Shabbat; this motivated her to pursue writing and directing in order to set her own schedule for projects.

 At age 14, Gottfried and her mother moved to Los Angeles and she began appearing in commercials for Yamaha ATV and Time Warner Cable, among others.
 She lived in Los Angeles for six years and attended Valley Torah High School.
 During the summer of 2005, she attended Kol Neshama, a summer arts conservatory for teen girls led by Orthodox filmmaker Robin Garbose; Garbose became a mentor to Gottfried, who later worked on her films The Heart That Sings (2011) and Operation: Candlelight (2014).
 She made her first major film appearance in the 2007 boxing comedy The Hammer, where she played a secretary.

 After spending a post-high school year in Israel, Gottfried attended Yeshiva University's Stern College for Women, where she created a shaped major in film and became the school's first student to graduate with a Film Studies degree in 2014.
 She also took a cinematography course at New York University as part of this major.